-Though it may sound complex, preparing candied sweet potatoes might be one of the simplest recipes you’ve come across.
-You will only need to bake the sweet potatoes in warm seasoned maple syrup and bourbon glaze until they are perfectly tender and caramelized.
+Though it may sound complex, preparing candied sweet potatoes might be one of the most straightforward recipes you’ve come across.
+All you really need to do is bake the sweet potatoes in warm seasoned maple syrup and bourbon glaze until they are perfectly tender and caramelized.

 Image Credits: Cookin with Mima

 - Sweet potatoes: Naturally sweet and tender.
 They form the base of this casserole and give the dish a bright orange hue.

 - Orange juice: The candied sauce contains orange juice to give the dish a citrus flavor while balancing the sweet taste of sweet potatoes to make them sweeter and slightly tangy.

 - Butter: gives a rich buttery flavor to the candied sauce for a dense texture and flavorful result.
 We advise vegans to use dairy-free butter for a vegan sweet potato casserole.

 - Brown sugar: this is added to the top of the dish before baking to give the sweet potatoes a sweet caramel-like flavor.